jrothbaum/polars_readstat/README.md

 - Added rust ffi bindings to the C++ code to zero-copy pass the Arrow array to rust and polars

 Other notable features
-- Multithreaded using the number of pl.thread_pool_size (readstat serialization to Arrow only)
+- Multithreaded using the number of pl.thread_pool_size
 - Currently comparable to pandas and pyreadstat or faster (see benchmarks below)

 Pending tasks: